wmde/wikidata-constraints-violation-checker/README.md

 |       total_sitelinks       | # of sitelinks on the Item                                                                                                     |
 |     wikipedia_sitelinks     | # of sitelinks to Wikipedia                                                                                                    |
 |         ores_score          | [ORES Item quality score](https://www.wikidata.org/wiki/Wikidata:Item_quality) <br>From 1 to 5 (lowest to highest)                                                 |

+## Note

+Please be aware that some large Items are skipped during the analysis because the constraint check API times out for them.